InfiSupaSta/url-and-title-saver-extension/Readme.md

 host and port are optional - by default its __localhost__ and __56789__

-_For adding extension_: go to chrome extensions page, activate developer mode, choose upload unpacked extension and provide path to this project directory.
+_For adding extension_: go to browser extensions page, activate developer mode, choose upload unpacked extension and provide path to this project directory.

-If all above goes smoothly, now you can use it.
+If all steps above went smoothly then you can use extension.
 For saving url and title use the following keys combination:

 __ctrl__ + __alt__ + __spacebar__

 If you did not change writers that used by default on the backend, two files